olincollege/SoftSysMultiTanki/reports/report.md

 1. **UDP**: For the network protocol between the two players, we needed something that was fast.
 In comparison to TCP, where UDP lacks in keeping integrity of packets and error checking ("handshake protocol" that TCP has), it gains in speed, which is important for an online game.
 Online games use UDP, due to this speed and flexibility as it is connectionless.
 So, we decided on using User Datagram Protocol.

-2. **P2P**: Next, we needed to figure out how the two players will communicate to each other.
+2. **P2P vs Client-Server**: Next, we needed to figure out how the two players will communicate to each other.
 Peer-to-peer seemed ideal.
 Like with the decision for UDP, we want a connection that is fast and reliable.
 This decision was also based on how online games often go about this - for example, Destiny 2 uses a hybrid of server/client and peer to peer, with the server with environment information and peer to peer for individual user activity.

+    However, through a long and hard process of trying to solve an issue with the connection between the two players, a working solution landed on a client-server connection.
+Rather than rewrite the code again, it was kept that way.
+Despite the original P2P decision, this solution also works very well!

 3. **Matchmaking**: Before connecting the two players to each other, there needs to be a way that they can get information from each other.
-Given the decisions for P2P and UDP, we need both the ip address of the other player, the port, and their tank numbers.
+Given the original decisions for P2P and UDP, we need both the IP address of the other player, the port, and their tank numbers.
 To solve for the port number, both the player and peer port numbers are set to be an arbitrary usable port (we used `7777`).
-That was just one issue out of the way, but there still needs to be a way to get the player's ip address to each other as well as being assigned their tank numbers.
+That was just one issue out of the way, but there still needs to be a way to get the player's IP address to each other as well as being assigned their tank numbers.
+Given the issues with setting up connection via global IP addresses using the *Olin College* network, we decided to keep it to a local IP address approach - only two users on the same network can play the game together.
+The host server is set to run `./matchmaking_server` indefinitely, connecting pairs of players to each other.

     From the host server, each client connection is a new fork for the parent to talk to the new client - this can be counted up with each loop, so the first connection is assigned tank #0, the second is assigned tank #1.
-For sending each other their ip addresses, we needed two pipes: one for peer 1 to write and peer 2 to read, and the other for peer 2 to write and peer 1 to read.
-Using these, each peer is able to write to their specific pipe their own ip address (specifically, `ipv4`), and read from the other.
+For sending each other their IP addresses, we needed two pipes: one for peer 1 to write and peer 2 to read, and the other for peer 2 to write and peer 1 to read.
+Using these, each peer is able to write to their specific pipe their own IP address (specifically, `ipv4`), and read from the other.
 We see this in this abbreviated version from [matchmaking_server.c](https://github.com/olincollege/SoftSysMultiTanki/blob/2750cf19702e22c5b6ff0ba06ba1e989466c8ab9/network/matchmaking_server.c#L59):

     ```c
     // pipes for talking between children (clients)